armadaproject/armada-spark/docs/architecture.md

 Then comes several configuration options specified with `--conf` flags:
 - `--conf spark.Executor.instances=4` The number of Executor jobs/instances to
   launch. `armada-spark` only supports static Executors at the moment.
-- `--conf spark.kubernetes.container.image=armada-spark` lets us know what container image `ArmadaSparkSubmit` should use for the Driver and Executors.
+- `--conf spark.armada.container.image=armada-spark` lets us know what container image `ArmadaSparkSubmit` should use for the Driver and Executors.
 - `--conf spark.armada.lookouturl=http://localhost:30000` gives the Lookout
     URL so we can easily find the results of jobs submitted to Armada.